Forgotten Truths

 Fr.
 Felix Sardá y Salvani

-Catholic apologists are often accused of making personal attacks during debates.
-And when Liberals and those tainted with Liberalism hurl this accusation against one of us, they imagine that this charge is enough to condemn him.
+Catholic apologists are often accused of entering the personal arena during debates.
+And when Liberals and those tainted with Liberalism hurl this accusation against one of us, they imagine that this charge is enough to condemn us.

 The authors and propagators of heretical doctrines are soldiers with poisoned weapons in their hands.
 Their arms are the books, the newspapers, the public speeches and their personal influence.
 It is not enough to dodge the bullets they fire.
 The first thing necessary is to make the shooter himself ineffective so that he can do no more mischief.

-Therefore, we should not only discredit the book, journal or lecture of the enemy, but also in some cases discredit his person.
+It is, therefore, perfectly proper not only to discredit the book, journal or lecture of the enemy, but it can also be proper to discredit his person.
 For in warfare the principal element of the combat is the person engaged, just as the gunner is the principal factor in an artillery fight and not the cannon, powder or bomb.

-It is thus lawful in certain cases to publicly display the infamy of a liberal opponent, to ridicule his customs, to drag his name in the mire.
-Yes, this is fully permissible, permissible in prose, in verse, in either a serious or a mocking vein, in caricature, or any means and methods within reach presently or in the future.
+It is thus lawful in certain cases to publicly display the infamy of a Liberal opponent, to present his customs to contempt, to drag his name in the mire.
+Yes, this is fully permissible, permissible in prose, in verse, in caricature, in either a serious or a light vein, by every means and method within reach.
 The only care we should take is to not to employ a lie in the service of justice.
 This, never.
 Under no pretext may we sully the truth, even to the dotting of an i. ….

-Thus we see that the major part of the polemics of the great Augustine was personal, aggressive and biographical as well as doctrinal, a hand-to-hand struggle with the heretic as well as the heresy.
+Thus we see that the greater part of the polemics of the great Augustine was personal, aggressive, and biographical as well as doctrinal, a hand-to-hand struggle with the heretic as well as the heresy.
 We could say the same about all the other Church Fathers.

 What right do the Liberals have to impose on us the new obligation of fighting error only in the abstract and of lavishing smiles and flattery on them?
-Let the Ultramontanes defend the faith according to Catholic tradition as it has always been defended in the Church of God.
-Let the sword of the Catholic polemist strike straight at the heart.
-This is the only real and efficacious way to combat!
+We, the Ultramontanes, will fight our battles according to Catholic tradition and defend the faith as it has always been defended in the Church of God.
+When it strikes, let the sword of the Catholic polemist wound, and when it wounds, wound mortally.
+This is the only real and efficatious way to combat!

 Posted on November 20, 2010